 FAMILY RECOVERY COURT

-The Family Recovery Court was developed specifically to deal with families with dependency filings in Pierce County where the children are under the purview of the state because of their parent’s drug or alcohol dependency.
+The Family Recovery Court works with families with dependency filings in Pierce County where the children are under the purview of the state because of their parent’s substance use disorder.
 The primary program goal is to attain family reunification by getting the parent through treatment, into recovery, and able to support a functional family in a healthy and nurturing environment.

-Besides providing substance dependency and mental health treatment services, to include co-occurring disorders, the program incorporates supportive, ancillary services such as monitored visitation, assistance with shelter and transportation, parental skills training and family counseling.
+Besides providing substance use disorder and mental health treatment services, the program provides monitored visitation, assistance with shelter and transportation, and parental skills training.

-As with the deferred prosecution program, those persons on probation from the District Court can also receive treatment services through the Pierce County Alliance Adult Outpatient Treatment Program (AOP).
+Persons on probation can receive treatment services through the Pierce County Alliance Adult Outpatient Treatment Program (AOP).

 MEDICATION ASSISTED TREATMENT

-Medication Assisted Treatment (MAT) is an augmentation to PCA’s treatment programs that help to reduce drug cravings and improve treatment retention and outcomes for those persons with an opioid use disorder.
+Medication assisted treatment (MAT) is integral to PCA’s treatment programs that help to reduce drug cravings and improve treatment outcomes for those persons with an opioid use disorder.

 ADULT OUTPATIENT (AOP) TREATMENT

-The Pierce County Alliance’s adult outpatient treatment program is available to any person aged 18 or above.
-It provides substance abuse treatment services in an outpatient setting, to include intensive outpatient treatment.
-Certified substance abuse treatment professionals conduct comprehensive assessments and develop an individualized service plan with each patient.
+The Pierce County Alliance’s adult outpatient treatment program provides substance abuse treatment services to include intensive outpatient treatment.
+Licensed substance abuse treatment professionals conduct comprehensive assessments and develop an individualized service plan with each client.

 Mental health therapy is also available as is medication-assisted treatment (MAT) where appropriate.
 The program will assist enrollees in obtaining supportive and ancillary services, to include access to housing and medical needs as well as referral to education and job-training services.

-Treatment duration is normally at least 12 months but more commonly lasts 16-18 months depending on the individual’s needs and progress.
-No one is refused for inability to pay and, in most cases, costs are covered by Medicare or other insurance.
+Treatment duration is individualized within state requirements but normally lasts 16-18 months depending on the individual’s needs and progress.
+No one is refused for inability to pay and, in most cases, costs are covered by Medicaid or other insurance.

 For more information contact us at: